Ethiopia says Tigray capital encircled after surrender ultimatum | Law-Order

 Tigrayan forces fired rockets on Monday at Bahir Dar, the capital of Amhara region whose authorities are supporting the federal offensive, Redwan and residents said.
 He said the rockets caused no damage.
 "So far, I didn't hear of any casualties," said a hotel receptionist of the pre-dawn attack.
 "I guess now we are accustomed to it and there wasn't much panic."

+ANCIENT AXUM Addis Ababa police have arrested some 796 people suspected of plotting "terrorist attacks" in the capital for the TPLF, the state-affiliated Fana broadcaster reported.

-ANCIENT AXUM TPLF troops had also destroyed the airport at the ancient town of Axum, a popular tourist draw and UNESCO World Heritage site 215 km (133 miles) northwest of Mekelle, the government said.
+There was no immediate comment from Ethiopia's government or the TPLF.
+The government said TPLF troops had destroyed the airport at the ancient town of Axum, a popular tourist draw and UNESCO World Heritage site 215 km (133 miles) northwest of Mekelle.

 The TPLF's Debretsion denied this, saying obstacles had been put up to block advances by the Ethiopian military.
 Axum's history and ruins, including fourth-century obelisks erected when the Axumite Empire was at its height, gives Ethiopia its claim to be one of the world's oldest centres of Christianity.